 Instructions

-- Pour the chicken marinade onto the boneless skinless chicken thighs.
+- Pour the chicken marinade onto the boneless chicken.
 Mix well.
-Cover with plastic wrap and marinate for 5 minutes to an hour.
+Cover with plastic wrap and marinate for a minimum of 30 minutes.

-- Grill the chicken thighs on a preheat grill for about 4 to 6 minutes per side.
+- Grill the chicken on a preheated grill for about 6 to 8 minutes per side until cooked through.

 Notes